abraia/abraia-nodejs/README.md

 # Abraia API client for Node.js

-Node.js client for the [Abraia](https://abraia.me) services, used to transform and optimize (compress) images on-line intelligently.
+Node.js client for [Abraia](https://abraia.me) services.
+It is used to intelligently transform and optimize (compress) images for web.
 Read more at [https://abraia.me/docs](https://abraia.me/docs).

 ## Installation